 The court finds no proof offered demonstrated Large Capacity Magazine bans would reduce the number of causalities in the future.
-Any such conclusion would be mere speculation by the court which it will not engage in.
+Any such conclusion would be mere speculation by the court.

-The defendants attempted to assert that the Section 11 ban would have a significant impact on mass shootings, but they failed to lay a proper scientific foundation.
-As the Oregon Supreme Court requires:
+The defendants attempted to assert that the Section 11 ban would have a significant impact on mass shootings, but they failed to lay a proper scientific foundation, as the Oregon Supreme Court requires: